bldavies/bldavies.com/content/_index.md

 ### Hi, I'm Ben.

 I'm an economics PhD student at [Stanford University](https://economics.stanford.edu).
-I'm interested in networks, decision-making, and the supply and demand of evidence.
+I'm interested in networks, uncertainty, and how people share and process information.

-I grew up in New Zealand, where I earned a BSc(Hons) in economics and mathematics.
-I worked at [Motu](https://www.motu.nz) before starting my PhD.
+I lived in New Zealand and worked at [Motu](https://www.motu.nz) before starting my PhD.

 Outside of research I enjoy running, playing music, and [blogging](/blog/).